quentinsf/dewildcard/README.md

 The parentheses are there to allow it to span multiple lines, but it shouldn't be too difficult to change the code to make it a single line or to use backslashes for line continuation if you prefer that.

+## Installation

+    pip install dewildcard

+Note that dewildcard makes use of importlib, so Python 2.7 or later will be needed.

 ## Example usage

     dewildcard  < my_old_code.py  > my_new_code.py